What Is Risotto?

 What is risotto?
 It's only one of our favorite Italian dishes!
 This creamy rice dish is warm and comforting, and it's easier to make than you might think.

 Risotto seems like one of those dishes that’s complicated and time-consuming to make at home.
 Better leave it to the restaurant professionals, right?
-Wrong!
-I’ll let you in on a secret: risotto is actually super easy to make.
-By following a few simple tips, this dish can be ready in less than 30 minutes.
+Not so fast!
+We’ll let you in on a secret: Risotto is actually super easy to make.
+By following a few simple tips, this dish can be ready in less than an hour.

 But before we dive into the recipe, let’s look at what risotto is and why you might want to buy specialty rice.

 Risotto is a creamy Italian dish that tastes a lot like the rice version of mac and cheese.
-Unlike other rice recipes that require simmering in a pot of water, risotto is cooked very slowly by adding 1/2 cup of liquid at a time.
+Unlike other rice recipes that require simmering in a pot of water, risotto is cooked very slowly by adding small amounts of liquid at a time.
 This process allows the rice to release its starches, creating a rich, velvety sauce with soft but slightly al dente grains.

-Risotto is best enjoyed the second it comes off the stovetop; the starches begin to set as you wait, ruining that saucy goodness you worked so hard to create.
+Risotto is best enjoyed the second it comes off the stovetop; the starches begin to set as you wait, affecting that saucy goodness you worked so hard to create.
 But don’t worry if you made more than you planned, because those leftovers make one of our favorite recipes.
 Mix the extra risotto with an egg and roll it in breadcrumbs.
 Fry ’em up to create delicious arancini risotto balls.

-At its most basic, risotto is rice, broth and aromatics.
+At its most basic, the recipe for risotto includes rice, broth and aromatics.
 How you combine them will make or break the dish.
 The trick to creating the perfect texture is warming your broth ahead of time.
 Cold liquid not only makes the dish take longer to cook, but it can also cause the starches to seize up.